 Ordinary Time: July 12th

-Monday of the Fifteenth Week of Ordinary Time; Sts.
-Louis and Zelia Martin
+Monday of the Fifteenth Week in Ordinary Time; Sts.
+Louis and Zelie Martin

-Old Calendar: St. John Gualbert, abbot; Sts.
-Nabor and Felix, martyrs; St. Veronica of the Veil (Hist)
+Other Commemorations: Sts.
+Louis and Zelie Martin (RM); St. John Gualbert, abbot (RM); Sts.
+Nabor and Felix, martyrs (RM); St. Veronica of the Veil (Hist)

-- Learn more about St. Louis and Zelia Martin here.
+- Learn more about St. Louis and Zélie Martin here.

 St. John Gualbert